LED: Light Enhanced Depth Estimation at Night: Qualitative Results on Synthetic Dataset

 \section{Qualitative Results on Synthetic Dataset}

-We showcase the depth estimation enhancement obtained by comparing results with and without pattern.
+We illustrate in \cref{fig:sup_quali_synth} the improvements of depth estimation achieved by our method by comparing results with and without pattern.
 They are obtained by taking the encoder-decoder, trained on high beam (HB), and with our HD pattern (LED).
 Red boxes emphasize on enhanced regions.
 Some are zoomed in for improved visibility.
-LED results (right) exhibit higher precision, showcasing more accurate object boundaries and shapes compared to HB (middle).
+LED results (right) exhibit higher precision, leading to more accurate object boundaries and shapes compared to HB (middle).
 Far away obstacles are better defined and less blurry (first row), vehicles and pedestrians are sharper (second rows).